cvut/javascript/README.md

 Put [`'use strict'`][4] at the top of your modules.
 Strict mode allows you to catch nonsensical behavior, discourages poor practices, and _is faster_ because it allows compilers to make certain assumptions about your code.

-Babel [can do that for you](https://babeljs.io/docs/advanced/transformers/other/strict/) by default, but cannot hurt you to keep this in mind.
+Babel [can do that for you](https://babeljs.io/docs/advanced/transformers/other/strict/) by default, but it won't hurt you to keep this in mind.

 ## Code Style